lokender/REGroup/README.md

 # Dissecting Deep Networks into an Ensemble of GenerativeClassifiers for Robust Predictions
-This repository contains the demo code of the paper: **Dissecting Deep Networks into an Ensemble of GenerativeClassifiers for Robust Predictions**.
-The proposed method called **REGroup**, which stands for *Rank-aggregating Ensemble of Generative Classifiers for Robust Predictions*.
-REGroup is a **simple**, **scalable** (from CIFAR10 to ImageNet),  and **practical**  defense strategy that is model agnostic and does not require any re-training or fine-tuning.
-We suggest to use REGroup at test time to make a pre-trained network robust to adversarial perturbations.
+This repository contains the demo code of the method called **REGroup** proposed in the paper: **Dissecting Deep Networks into an Ensemble of GenerativeClassifiers for Robust Predictions**.
+The **REGroup**, stands for *Rank-aggregating Ensemble of Generative Classifiers for Robust Predictions*.

 If you use this repository or REGroup in your research/product, please please consider citing:.